-The need for brands to adopt an omnichannel marketing approach is well apparent, as customers live in the digital space and are constantly on the go.
-Consequently, the variety of channels and media used by shoppers to connect with brands makes it challenging to map a shopper’s journey, as the starting point could be unintentional and/or solely based on convenience to the shopper at the time.
-The following tips may help marketers develop a better understanding of the purchase path possibilities.
+The need for brands to adopt an omnichannel marketing approach is essential in a world where shoppers are increasingly living in the digital space and constantly on the go.
+The variety of channels and media used by these shoppers makes it challenging to map a shopper’s journey, as the starting point could be unintentional and/or solely based on convenience to the shopper at the time.
+Though the path to purchase is more complex today, there are a few tips to consider that may help marketers better understand how and where to connect with shoppers.

 Tip 1: Experience the journey yourself

 Take note and reflect on every part of your experience, including roadblocks, areas for improvement and your emotional reactions.
 Perhaps most importantly, pay attention to how easily you were able to fulfill your need.

 Location data is allowing brands and retailers to uncover more areas of the shopper journey and better understand consumer behaviors.
 While shoppers have become more comfortable with location sharing, they have also become more knowledgeable and choosy about when and how to use it.
 Therefore, brands and retailers need to determine communication intent and relevancy before deciding which type of location data to use.